Emma Spring Co-founder & Trustee

 The concept behind BanktheFood immediately appealed to Emma because she has seen first hand, the effect poverty can have on children and their families.

-Such a simple yet innovative idea, has the potential to make a monumental difference to food banks nationally and help those most vulnerable in our communities, particularly in light of the Covid 19 pandemic.
+Such a simple yet innovative idea, has the potential to make a monumental difference to food banks nationally and help those most vulnerable in our communities, particularly in light of the Covid 19 pandemic and cost of living crisis.

 Aikta Hancock Trustee